CartoDB/documentation/app/content/carto3-workspace/settings/inviting-users-to-your-organization.md

 ## Inviting users to your organization

-The CARTO 3 Workspace includes the option to invite users to your organization.
-From the *Settings* menu, you can invite a user, manage the role, or delete a user.
+The CARTO Workspace includes the option to invite users to your organization.
+From the *Settings* section, you can invite a user, manage the role, or delete a user.

 Click *Invite* to invite select users by sending an email.
 You must also select the user role as Builder (write and read access) or Viewer (read-only access).